-I am passionate about counselling practice and theory, and my areas of interest include trauma, ME, Chronic Fatigue Syndrome, (CFS), Fibromyalgia, difference and diversity, and living with chronic / long term health issues.
+I am passionate about counselling practice and theory, and my areas of interest include trauma, ME, Chronic Fatigue Syndrome, (CFS), Fibromyalgia, and living with chronic / long term health issues.
 I am interested in working with, and learning more about GSRD (gender, sexual and relationship diversity), and I embrace equality, diversity and inclusion.
 I also hold a real interest in therapy and social change/action, combined with politics and a sense of social responsibility.

 You are very welcome to contact me by telephone, email or via my website if you have any questions or if you simply want to say ‘Hello’ before making your decision.